floatingpurr/sync_with_poetry/README.md

 - mypy
 - pyupgrade

-From version `0.4.0`, you can create your very own package list, passing a custom json file with the arg `--db`.
+You can create your very own package list, passing a custom json file with the arg `--db`.
 Such a file specifies how to map a package to the corresponding repo, following this pattern:

 ```json
 {